 A proprietor of a lot shall ensure that all floor space within the lot (other than that comprising kitchen, laundry, lavatory or bathroom) is covered or otherwise treated to an extent sufficient to prevent the transmission therefrom of noise likely to disturb the peaceful enjoyment of the proprietor, occupier or other resident of another lot.

-[By-law 10, formerly by-law 11, renumbered as by-law 10 by No. 58 of 1995 s.
+[By-law 10, formerly by-law 11, renumbered as by-law 10: No. 58 of 1995 s.
 88(4).]

 11. Garbage disposal